Diabetic Foot Care

 Diabetic foot care at home is possible if a patient is provided with instructions from their physician.
 Patients can cure dry heels with creams or ointments.
 If trying to remove a callus with a tool, practice caution as severe diabetics may not be able to feel pain.
 Improper removal may cause a wound to develop.

 Diabetic feet must be inspected on a daily basis.
 Set up regular visits with your podiatrist since proper diabetic foot care is necessary.
 If you suspect that you have a wound, notify your doctor immediately.
 Gangrene is a serious problem for diabetics and can lead to sepsis and amputation in its worst cases.
+It is also important for diabetics to be on the lookout for ulcers.
+Ulcers are sores that develop from tissue loss on the skin.
+They can be quite painful and require intensive treatment.
+If there is a wound, diabetics should wash the wound with saline or clean water.
+Applying an antibiotic ointment and covering with a bandage is also important.
+However, these solutions are only temporary and you should see a podiatrist if you have a foot ulcer.
 Early treatment and daily inspection of diabetic feet are keys to staying healthy.